SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 Thankfully everything you need is installed by simply selecting the “Universal Windows App Development Tools” node in the Visual Studio Installer:
  ![image](/Images/wordpress/2017/03/image-3.png)

-You will also need to configure your Windows 10 machine in “Developer Mode” in order to side deploy and debug new UWP games on your machine.&nbsp; When you first try to create a new UWP project or open an existing gone, Visual Studio with prompt you and take you to the settings page, which can be found here:
+You will also need to configure your Windows 10 machine in “Developer Mode” in order to side deploy and debug new UWP games on your machine.
+When you first try to create a new UWP project or open an existing gone, Visual Studio with prompt you and take you to the settings page, which can be found here:

 > Settings -\> Update & Security -\> For Developers